 Pediatric Bone Marrow Transplant Experts

-If your child’s condition requires a bone marrow transplant, you should know that the Fred Hutchinson Bone Marrow Transplant Program at SCCA is one of the world’s largest and most experienced centers for pediatric transplantation.
-Doctors at Fred Hutchinson Cancer Research Center, another SCCA founding organization, pioneered the use of bone marrow transplants as a treatment for blood diseases over 40 years ago.
+If your child’s condition requires a bone marrow transplant, you should know that the Fred Hutch Bone Marrow Transplant Program at SCCA is one of the world’s largest and most experienced centers for pediatric transplantation.
+Doctors at the Hutch, another SCCA founding organization, pioneered the use of bone marrow transplants as a treatment for blood diseases over 40 years ago.
 We have now performed over 14,000 transplants, more than any other institution in the world.
 Nearly 20 percent of these have been done in children.
 Ours is one of only 13 bone marrow transplant centers whose patients achieved higher-than-expected survival rates, according to a recent study of 168 centers nationwide.

 Read more on the Seattle Children’s website about: